 ReliefWeb is a favorite among aid and humanitarian workers, and a favorite UN recruitment tool -- as well as a favorite of other agencies looking to recruit.
 It is perhaps the best-used site for jobs in emergency humanitarian relief with international agencies and NGOs.

-Development Ex is a popular site for management jobs.
+Dev Ex is a very popular site for senior management and high-level jobs.

 AlertNet, at www.alertnet.org, has a good jobs section.
 Also have a look at 'Alerting Services' - there's a link on the home page.
 You can get job vacancies, news, maps and even satellite images delivered to your email address.